XiovV/dokkup/docs/deploying_jobs/deploy-job.md

 And that's it!
 You have successfully deployed 4 instances of a container spread accross 2 nodes.

-Read [Reverse Proxy & Load Balancing with TLS using Traefik](/examples/traefik) to learn more.
+Read the Managing jobs section and [Reverse Proxy & Load Balancing with TLS using Traefik](/examples/traefik) to learn more.